top of page

 Talking about himself later, Kostyantyn stressed that it was very difficult from the psychological point of view to return to life after Russian captivity.
 It was as if you were at home and yet you couldn’t believe it.
 He didn’t want to talk to anybody.
 He just wanted to be alone.
 During that year of war and Russian captivity the POWs got used to that life and were kind of scared of freedom.
 It seems so fragile.

 Kostyantyn like all the other POWs had to undergo treatment at the hospital and psychologists were working with them.
 They were treated in Lviv.
 His wife would come to visit Kostyantyn there.
 Now Kostyantyn is 62 and a half.
 And because of his wounds he can’t serve in the army any longer.
-He has joined his family in Ivano-Frankivsk.
-They decided to stay there.
+He has joined his family in Ivano-Frankivsk and they decided to stay there.
 In the centre of the city there is a Memory Alley to honour the fallen heroes.
 It’s nice to know that the residents remember their heroes.
-This is the reminder of the price Ukrainians pay for their right to be free.
+This is a reminder of the price Ukrainians pay for their right to be free.
 You can see that people live here not only their own lives but do not forget about the lives of servicemen.
 There are many servicemen in Ivano-Frankivsk.
 People give way to them in queues in the shops and drivers don’t take money from them for rides on the bus even if they don’t have a “Combat Veteran” certificate.

 Ivano-Frankivsk is a very quiet city.
 The people are very friendly.
 Kostyantyn’s two elder sons continue to serve in the army fighting on the front.